May 17, 2023 5 Min Read

 The dictator approach doesn’t work.
 You need to lead yourself.

 With this in mind, it turns out that small changes are often much more effective in achieving long-term results than large-scale overhauls.
+According to Coach Olajide, breaking down tasks into manageable pieces allows you to maintain a productive pace and steadily achieve substantial results.

 Start by assessing your current habits and routines, identifying areas for improvement, and then focus on implementing easy steps to make those improvements – no matter how small they may seem at first.